-Put simply, Flawless Execution is about getting things done.
-Important things.
-Life-changing things.
-The things you dream and wish about regularly, yet seem unable to deliver.
-It’s born in the world of fighter pilots, where the consequences of losing are severe and the world they operate in is incredibly fast and disruptive.
+Put simply, Flawless Execution is about getting things done!
+The important and life-changing things.
+The things you dream about regularly, that seem impossible to deliver.
+The idea of flawless execution was born into the world of fighter pilots, where the consequences of losing are severe and the operational speed is incredibly fast.

-So let’s define Flawless Execution by looking at it one word at a time.
+So, let’s define Flawless Execution one word at a time!

 Flawless: In a word, flawless means perfect.
 Arguably, there is no such thing.
-Flawless Execution is not about perfection.
-Instead, it is about the endless pursuit of Flawless Execution, the achievement of our goals.
-It is an obsession with failure as both something to be avoided AND something to treasure for the learning it provides.
-In a world comprised of complex systems, there can never be any guarantee of success.
-Yet, our failures can teach us how to succeed.
-Flawless is an unattainable perfection in the attainment of goals that impels us to ever greater performance and success.
+However, flawless execution is not about perfection!
+Instead, it is about the endless pursuit of the achievement of our goals!
+It is an obsession with failure, as both something to be avoided AND something to treasure for the learning that it provides.
+In a world full of complex systems, there can never be any guarantee of success.
+Yet, our failures can teach us how to succeed!

-Execution: Execution is also simply defined.
-It means getting things done.
+Execution: Execution means getting things done!
 But, what things?
-Well, the right things, of course.
-What are the right things, you ask?
-Well, the right things are those things we plan to do.
+The right things, of course!
+The right things are those things we plan to do.
 We are not talking about processes here.
 We don’t plan to do processes.
 Instead, we plan to develop processes.
 From its inception, every organization begins as a plan.
 It grows and succeeds as the result of planning.
 At best, processes are only the product of planning.
 And, planning is the first step in Flawless Execution.

-Simple: Simple can be defined as something with few or only a single component part or process.
-For our purposes, simple is something easily comprehensible and explicable.
-For instance, building a fire is a simple process.
-It requires three things – fuel, oxygen, and heat, all readily available in the external environment with no specialized techniques required to gather those three components.
-Generating a fire may take some practice and some specific techniques if you don’t have a lighter or a match, but they can be readily mastered by anyone.
-Simple tasks are those things that can be easily taught and mastered by anyone with little investment in time or pre-requisite training.
+Simple: Simple can be defined as something with few or only a single part or process.
+For our purposes, simple is something easily comprehensible.
+Simple tasks are those things that can be easily taught and mastered by anyone, with little investment in time or pre-requisite training.

 Complicated: Complicated can be defined as something with many parts or processes that requires significant technical knowledge to operate or manage.
-For example, assembling an automobile from all its requisite parts is a complicated task.
-Complicated tasks and processes require specialized knowledge derived from considerable training and education.
+Complicated tasks and processes require specialised knowledge derived from considerable training and education.

-Complex: Complex is a term vastly different from simple and complicated.
+Complex: Complex is vastly different from simple and complicated.
 Anything that is simple or complicated can, with sufficient technical skill, be mastered and produce predictable results.
-But, something that is complex means that its complexity arises from the collective interaction of simple, complicated or even other complex things.
+However, something that is complex means that its complexity arises from the collective interaction of simple, complicated or even other complex parts.
 The distinguishing mark of complexity is its unpredictability.
-Complexity is also ubiquitous.
+Complexity is everywhere!
 It exists in all living things and their interaction with other living things.
-For example, an economy, however large or small, is highly complex because it is the sum of many complex interactions.

 Now that we understand the differences between simple, complicated and complex, there are two other related terms we must clearly understand.
 Those are process and system.

 Process: We define a process as a set of specific steps that converts a specific input into a specific output.
 Therefore, processes may be simple or complicated.
 But, they cannot be complex because the output of a complex process is not predictable or specific.
-For example, if one puts specific raw materials into a specific manufacturing process, however complicated, the process will yield a specific product that is highly predictable.
-If I run those raw materials and/or parts through an automobile factory, one gets an automobile as a finished product.
-If there are variances in the automobiles produced, then one could apply expertise to analyze the complicated process and improve it.
 It is for that purpose that we use methods like Six Sigma.

-System: A system, then, can be described as a complex process.
+System: A system can be described as a complex process.
 A human being is a system.
 A company is a system.
-So is a government or an economy.
+As is government or an economy.
 The global economy is a system of systems, a supra-system if you like, that is continually changing in unpredictable ways.
 Systems are interdependent of other larger and smaller systems.
 Everything is part of a system.
 Everything is affected by other systems.

-So, if everything is part of a complex system that is unpredictable, then how is it that we can speak of predictable processes existing within unpredictable systems.
-Well, that is why we must define our next term, organization.
+So, if everything is part of a complex system that is unpredictable, then how is it that we can speak of predictable processes existing within unpredictable systems?
+Well, that is why we must define our next term, organisation.

-Organization: Organization is a broad term that originates from living systems.
-It’s root, “organ” comes from living systems and implies coordination and cooperation among other living things.
-In Flawless Execution we use the term organization in two slightly different senses.
+Organisation: Organisation is a broad term that originates from living systems.
+Its root comes from living systems and implies coordination and cooperation among other living things.
+In Flawless Execution, we use the term organisation in two slightly different senses.
 First, we use it as a blanket designation for any business or company, government entity, association, and so forth.
-In that sense an organization is an association of individuals for some coordinated purpose.
-Second, we use organization more specifically to describe the degree to which those individuals coordinate well.
-In that sense, then, organization applies to the quality and value of the processes utilized within an organization.
-Processes are developed within organizations to “bound” the problems and challenges it faces into more manageable and controllable tasks.
-Therefore, processes can be viewed as a rigorous attempt to shield an organization’s necessary functions from the dangers of complexity.
-But, even then, an organization’s processes must still change over time in order to evolve under the assault of constant change.
-Processes are only temporary.
+In that sense, an organisation is an association of individuals for some coordinated purpose.
+Second, we use organisation more specifically to describe the degree to which those individuals coordinate well.
+In that sense, then, organisation applies to the quality and value of the processes utilized within an organization.
+Processes are developed within organisations to bind the problems and challenges it faces into more manageable and controllable tasks.
+Therefore, processes can be viewed as a rigorous attempt to shield an organisation’s necessary functions from the dangers of complexity.
+Even then, an organisation’s processes must still change over time in order to evolve under the assault of constant change.

-There is just one final term to define, one that is commonly used in organizations today.
+There is just one final term to define, one that is commonly used in organisations today.
 It’s a powerful concept, one that has dominated the business world for decades.
-It is also widely misunderstood.
 It is Continuous Improvement.

 Continuous Improvement: Continuous improvement is a commonly used phrase to describe programs such as Total Quality Management, Six Sigma, Lean, etc. However, Continuous Improvement can only logically refer to the improvement of processes.
-It cannot refer to the improvement of organizations in a holistic way because organizations are complex systems.
+It cannot refer to the improvement of organisations in a holistic way because organizations are complex systems.
 Systems either survive, thrive, and perform highly or they stagnate, decline, and possibly die.
 Therefore, organizations do not continuously improve.
 Instead, they improve their performance by adaptation and evolution within the larger system.
-Think of it this way, no process can be more than 100% effective.
-But, an organization’s growth and success is unlimited.
+Think of it this way, no process can be more than 100% effective, but an organization’s growth and success are unlimited!

-Flawless Execution is structured in a pyramid of seven tiers with the Flawless Execution Cycle occupying the central and most significant of the seven tiers – it’s the glue that holds the whole process and the concepts together – and it’s simple.
+Flawless Execution is structured in a pyramid of seven tiers with the Flawless Execution Cycle occupying the central and most significant of the seven tiers – it’s the glue that holds the whole process and the concepts together!
 The seven tiers are, from top to bottom:

-High Definition Destination (HDD): An organization’s HDD is a clear and simple description of the future in high definition that the organization desires to create.
-It begins by establishing Organizational Situational Awareness, a process of assembling trends, threats, and opportunities about the larger system in which the organization functions.
+High Definition Destination (HDD): An organization’s HDD is a clear and simple description of the future in high definition, that the organisation desires to create.
+It begins by establishing organisational situational awareness, a process of assembling trends, threats, and opportunities about the larger system in which the organization functions.
 For companies, this external system can generally be considered its “market.”
 It also includes a detailed development of 5 key areas that provide the “high definition” quality of the HDD.

-Together, these descriptors create the high-definition future that will serve as a clear and compelling objective for the entire organization.
-Because Flawless Execution is iterative in nature, it allows for and encourages the development of successive HDD’s and strategies at each level of an organization while maintaining alignment throughout.
-Forever!
+Together, these descriptors create a high-definition future that will serve as a clear and compelling objective for the entire organisation.
+Flawless Execution is iterative in nature, as it allows for and encourages the development of successive HDD’s and strategies at each level of an organisation while maintaining alignment throughout!

 |Flawless Execution® is a holistic system of simple, interdependent processes that enables individuals, teams, and organizations to accelerate their performance in the rapidly changing, challenging, and complex world.|

 Strategy: Flawless Execution’s approach to developing strategy focuses upon complex systems analysis and theory.
 Through facilitation, a collaborative planning team assembles a detailed map of the internal and external systems to identify leverage points that become the strategy to achieve the HDD.
-These leverage points form the basis of formal strategic Plans that are the detailed components of the strategy.
-They too may be fractal and form a line-of-sight alignment of goals from the top to the bottom of the organization.
-Strategic plans include Intended Effects, aka what’s the point of this activity and specific, objective measurements that drive action.
+These leverage points form the basis of formal strategic plans that are the detailed components of the strategy.
+They may also form a line-of-sight alignment of goals from the top to the bottom of the organisation.

-Leader’s Intent: The use of proprietary facilitation techniques and cognitively diverse planning teams at both the strategic and operational/tactical levels cascades the intent of an organization’s leaders and communicates that intent throughout the organization rapidly and effectively.
+Leader’s Intent: The use of proprietary facilitation techniques and cognitively diverse planning teams, at both the strategic and operational/tactical levels, communicates the intent of an organisation’s leader to the rest of the organisation, rapidly and effectively!